 It’s a fact that stress causes fine lines and wrinkles.
 When we are happy, relaxed and healthy, our skin invariably is too.
 When we are anxious or under pressure, our two adrenal glands, which sit on top of each kidney, release the ‘fight or flight’ hormones ‘adrenaline and cortisol’.
 When our blood sugar rises, our bodies produce insulin (the hormone that processes sugars).
 This in turn triggers inflammatory chemicals in the cells which are linked directly to spots, acne and many other skin problems.
 It is also known that cortisol blocks collagen production.
 Left unchecked, high levels of cortisol can also affect the immune cells in the epidermis, disrupting the skin barrier and weakening the skin’s natural defence against UV light, pollutants and chemicals.

 By not taking good care of your skin on a daily basis can cause the skin to age much more quickly.
-Following a skincare routine that includes cleansing, exfoliating and moisturising using the right types of product for your skin type with beneficial ingredients will help result in a healthy glowing complexion.
+Its doesn't need to be complicated, just a simple daily routine which includes cleansing, exfoliating and moisturising.
+Using the right types of product for your skin type with beneficial ingredients will help result in a healthy glowing complexion.